Fall 2022 Sustainability Semester Round-up (UofL Dining News, Dec. 2022)

 - Zero-Waste Reusable To-Go Club: In 2015-16, UofL Dining piloted a new take-out service in truly sustainable style – without adding to the waste stream!!
 Ville Grill To-Go Club memberships could be purchased in person at The Ville Grill for just $10.
 Membership earned you a reusable container, unlimited washing of the container and compostable cutlery & napkins, should you need them.
 This program struggled to gain traction and we are exploring zero-waste take-out options for the future.

 - Local Farm Profiles: Read profiles of some of our past local food suppliers, including Grateful Greens, Creation Gardens, Bourbon Barrel Foods, and Marksbury Farm.

 - Waste Cooking Oil to Biodiesel: In 2009 Chemical Engineering faculty and students became involved in the conversion of waste vegetable oil from UofL Dining services into biodiesel used to fuel our campus shuttle.
 In 2011, we experimented with scaling-up this effort as UofL Dining supplied even more used cooking oil for local conversion into biodiesel.
 The project began through a partnership with the now defunct Louisville Biodiesel Cooperative and then Kelley Green Biofuel of Goshen, KY (5100 Greenhaven Lane), a community-scale, ASTM-certified, National Biodiesel Board registered biodiesel producer with an annual capacity of 75,000 gallons, located just 30 miles from campus.
 Check out the details of the project here.
-Currently our waste cooking oil is collected for repurposing by Griffin Industries and only a small percentage is converted to biodiesel.
+Currently our waste cooking oil is collected for repurposing by FiltaFry which recycled 6,500 gallons for us in 2020.